 Vermillion, Kansas, situated in the southeastern part of Marshall County, got its start in 1869 with the coming of the Central Branch Railroad.
 It is located 28 miles southeast of Marysville on the Black Vermillion River, from which it takes its name.

-A townsite was laid out in the fall of 1869 by G. R. Kelley, Theodore Collier, and the railroad company which contained 240 acres.
-One hundred acres given over to the railroad, which built a depot and sidetrack.
+A townsite was laid out in the fall of 1869 by G. R. Kelley, Theodore Collier, and the railroad company, which contained 240 acres.
+One hundred acres were given over to the railroad, which built a depot and sidetrack.
 The first building was erected in the spring of 1870 by W. H. Dickinson as a store.
 The post office was established in May of the same year with Theodore Collier as postmaster.